-Inter-district projects are projects where the participant operates their vehicle in more than one air district.
+Inter-district projects are projects where the participant operates their vehicle in the SFNA and in one or more other adjoining air districts.
 These projects may be funded by two different incentive programs that will claim the resulting emission reduction credits.
-For example, if a vehicle normally operates in the Sacramento Region and the San Joaquin Region, the applicant may apply to both regions for funding.
+For example, if a vehicle normally operates in the SFNA and the San Joaquin Region, the applicant may apply to both regions for funding.
 Funding distribution will be based on the percentage of operation in each region and on the total emission reductions that are achieved.
 For more information, contact district staff prior to completing an application.
+Participants are prohibited from receiving funding from other districts without written approval from the SECAT Program.